May 1984: Giorgio Moroder

 The Murnau-Stiftung had nothing else, I am quite sure.

-As far as I can tell, Moroder derived his edition from only four sources:
+As far as I can tell, Moroder derived his edition from only three sources:

 I remember reading in the weekly Variety that when Moroder premièred his edition of Metropolis